1989–90 División de Honor de Balonmano

 The 1988–89 División de Honor de Balonmano season was the 32nd since its establishment.
 FC Barcelona were the defending champions, having won the previous season.
 A total of 16 teams contested the league, 14 of which had already contested in the 1988–89 season, and two of which were promoted from the Primera División.

+FC Barcelona won the title for the 8th time with one point more than Teka Cantabria.